christina-elisha/chat-room/README.md

 chat room with WebSockets,
 client-side, server-side code

-# Node.js  # express.js  # websocket.js
 How It Works:

+# Node.js  # express.js  # websocket.js package installed

-% node server.js
+# % node server.js
-open a browser to localhost:/3000
+# open a browser to localhost:/3000

 WebSocket connection: The client (browser) establishes a WebSocket connection to the server.